Lessons from Wonga

-Wonga may now go out of business but investors and regulators need to do more to examine the business models of new breeds of lenders which will rely on Open Banking data.
+Wonga is now in administration and investors and regulators need to do more to examine the business models of new breeds of lenders which will rely on Open Banking data.
 We must not be hypnotised by firms talking about ‘big data’, ‘algorithms’ and ‘AI’.
 It also seems strange that high street banks are still allowed to charge far more for their unarranged overdrafts than Wonga would be allowed to get away with for its payday loans.

 In 2012 Wonga charged 1% interest a day, plus a fixed fee of £5.50.
 Borrowing £100 from Wonga for a month would cost around £35.
 But Wonga would also charge additional fees on top – if you needed to roll over your loan for extra time then that would cost a flat fee of £10 plus extra interest.
 Pay late and Wonga charged consumers a £30 late fee and also carried on charging interest on the outstanding balance of the loan.
 This meant that a consumer who was late paying a 28 day loan would actually end up paying back £180, including charges and interest.

 By 2012-2013, the UK had the second largest payday loan market in the world (after the US). £2.8 billion of payday of loans was being given every year, gaining payday lenders around £1.1 billion in interest and charges.
 Wonga was the largest payday lender accounting for around 30%-40% of the market.
 Wonga advertised on TV and sponsored Newcastle United football club.

 Robert Peston reported that its technology was world class.